Fawlty Towers actress Prunella Scales dies aged 93, family announces

 In 2023, the couple did a joint interview with BBC Breakfast where West spoke about first noticing signs of his wife’s illness while she was performing on stage at the Greenwich Theatre in 2001.

-Scales’ big career break was starring in the early 1960s sitcom Marriage Lines, and she also featuree in many BBC Radio 4 sitcoms.
+Scales’ big career break was starring in the early 1960s sitcom Marriage Lines, and she also featured in many BBC Radio 4 sitcoms.

+Her diverse credits ranged from Long Day’s Journey Into Night on stage in the West End in 1991, which also starred West, to playing the widow Sarah in the gentle TV and radio comedy After Henry.

+She also appeared in films including 1987’s The Lonely Passion Of Judith Hearne and Consuming Passions, which also starred Dame Vanessa Redgrave and Sir Jonathan Pryce.